AyaanMK/Java-Projects/README.md

 # Java Projects Repository

 Welcome to my Java Projects repository.
-This collection showcases simple projects I've worked on as I build experience with the Java programming language.
+This collection showcases simple projects I've worked on as I build experience with Java.

 ## Projects

-Here is a list of the Java projects included in this repository:

 1. **Higher or Lower Game**
    - A simple console-based number guessing game where the player tries to guess a randomly generated number between 1 and 100.